jacobtani/engagedencounter/README.md

 # Engaged Encounter Wellington
 This is an application for the Wellington Engaged Encounter.
 It is a Catholic marriage preparation course using Rails 6 with Ruby 2.7.
+Built on Heroku 22 stack

 ### Setup